Frequently asked questions

 How much do you charge for a consultation?

 We continue to bulk bill all Medicare eligible adults, pensioners and children.
-Please note though that all NEW clients will be charged a $65 out-of-pocket fee ($45 pensioners/concession and $30 for dependent kids) for a retinal scanning/technology fee.
+However, please note that all NEW clients will be charged a $65 out-of-pocket fee ($45 for pension/concession and $30 for dependent children) for a scanning and technology fee.
 This is necessary as we undertake a comprehensive eye exam at your first visit to screen for possible eye disease.
-Please phone us if you require more information on the cost of your eye exam.
+Please contact us if you require further information on the cost of your eye exam.

 What qualifications does Paul Lagos hold?